Advertisement

 Contrast this with Highland Park, Illinois, where open scanner access helped residents escape during the July 4, 2022 parade shooting.
 In San Jose, the public depended entirely on official statements for information about whether the threat was contained.

 San Jose wasn't the only one.
-By the end of 2021, every law enforcement agency in Santa Clara County had encrypted its radio communications, cutting off nearly 2 million residents from public safety information.
+By the end of 2021, nearly every law enforcement agency in Santa Clara County had encrypted its radio communications, cutting off close to 2 million residents from public safety information.

 Santa Clara County Encryption Timeline